-In single cases, when the volume of the "Quarry Inventories" was published without a map supplement, original manuscripts were used for vectorization (Polák 1951a, b, 1956; Prokop, 1952; Kalášek, 1952).
-At three volumes, auctorial maps were not preserved.
-In these cases the localization and consecutive vectorization of surface mining sites was made based on a written description only (Frejková, 1952; Vavřínová, 1951, 1952).
+manuscripts were used for localization and vectorization (Polák 1951a, b, 1956; Prokop, 1952; Kalášek, 1952).
+In three volumes, the maps were not preserved.
+In these cases the localization and consecutive vectorization of surface mining sites were carried out based on a written description only (Frejková, 1952; Vavřínová, 1951, 1952).

 In all, 9958 objects have been vectorized.
-The standard deviation of the vectorization accuracy is up to 150 meters because of the inconsistent quality of graphic processing and preservation of map supplements of the "Quarry Inventories".

-For the purpose of spatial analyses, the vector layer in form of polygons was being generated which should be instrumental for recording the area of particular districts and map sheets.
-The calculation of areas was done by means of the function "Calculate Geometry" (see Fig. 2).
+The standard deviation of the vectorization accuracy is up to 150 m because of the inconsistent quality of graphic processing and preservation of map supplements of the Quarry Inventories.
+For the purpose of spatial analyses, the vector layer in form of polygons was generated which should be instrumental for recording the area of particular districts and map sheets.
+The calculation of areas was done by means of the function "Calculate Geometry" (Fig. 3).

-In order to enable the on-line visualization of generated data, the GIS project was appended with metadata (title, summary, description, and tags), then the project with all vector layers was saved by means of the function "Create Map Package", and uploaded to the mapping cloud platform ArcGIS Online.
-Herein a web map composition and lastly a final web map application in form of the hosted feature service The Quarry Inventories Online was created and configured, accessible at http://mapserver.ujep.cz/seminarky/bp-peterkova/ (see Fig. 3).
-The GIS software users can display all layers as web map service sublayers (WMS) based on the client-server principle at http://195.113.140.12/arcgis/services/Projekty/Soupis_lomu_BP_Peterkova/MapServer/WMSServer.
+In order to enable the online visualization of generated data, the GIS project was appended with metadata (title, summary, description, and tags); then the project with all vector layers was saved by means of the function "Create Map Package" and uploaded to the mapping cloud platform ArcGIS Online.
+Herein a web map composition and lastly a final web map application in form of the hosted feature service the Quarry Inventories Online was created and configured.